Nish0483/HH/README.md

 In the context of ENS, a DNSSEC oracle contract may be used to verify DNSSEC proofs provided during the domain claiming process.
 DNSSEC ensures the integrity and authenticity of DNS data associated with a domain.

-- More deails of contracts and calling of their specif functions are explained in  [deploy.js](https://github.com/Nish0483/custom-ENS-TLD/blob/main/scripts/deploy.js)
+- More deails of contracts deployment order , and calling of their specif functions are explained in  [deploy.js](https://github.com/Nish0483/custom-ENS-TLD/blob/main/scripts/deploy.js)

 ## claiming process